jboss-container-images/jboss-kie-modules/tools/openshift-template-validator/README.md

 It is also allowed specify a directory with the flag *-d /target/directory/*

 #### Validating ImageStreams

-This tool also validate imagestreams, for this, the ImageStream kind must be *ImageStreamList*, i.e.:
+This tool also validate ImageStream, for this, the ImageStream kind must be *ImageStreamList*, i.e.:

 ```yaml
 kind: ImageStreamList